-A Debt Management Plan is an informal debt solution designed to help you pay back your debts by means of affordable monthly repayments.
+A Debt Management Plan or DMP for short, is an informal debt solution designed to help you pay back your debts by means of affordable monthly repayments.
 In the plan your debts are paid back entirely, or until you decide to opt out of the plan.
-The speed at which creditors are paid off depends on what you can afford to pay each month and whether or not interest and charges are frozen.
+The speed at which you pay creditors depends on how much you can afford to pay each month and whether or not interest and charges are frozen.
 It is for this reason that Debt Management can last for a long period of time in some cases.
 If you use the services of a Debt Management Company to assist you in setting up your plan, they will be able to determine how long it will last for, after they have received all information about your circumstances.

-There are two ways to set up a Debt Management Plan.
+There are two ways to set up a DMP.

-- You can use the services of a Debt Management Company who will set up and manage the DMP on your behalf.
+- You can use the services of a Debt Management Company or Charity who will set up and manage the DMP on your behalf.

 - You can set up a Debt Management Plan yourself and conduct business directly with creditors.
 This type of Plan is sometimes called self administered Debt Management or DIY Debt Management.

 Most people engage the services of a Debt Management Company or of one of the not for profit organisations that offer free guidance and support for Debt Management.
-These companies generally have more sway with the creditors and can have a better chance of getting interest and charges frozen.
+These companies generally have more sway with the creditors and can have a better chance of getting interest and charges frozen than if you try yourself.
 If you are choosing a company, it’s best to shop around amongst the commercial debt management firms to make certain that not only is the best guidance obtained but the full variety of financial remedies is adequately investigated and researched.
 Fees and charges can vary greatly between different companies.

 Because Debt Management is an informal solution, your lenders can’t keep you from obtaining more credit whilst in a DMP.
 However, it is not advised to do this and is seen as being contradictory to the spirit of the plan.
 Creditors who have accepted your DMP in the beginning will almost certainly reject it if they find out that you’ve harmed the nature of the agreement in this manner.
 This is because whenever you entered the DMP, you committed to employ all of your disposable income to address and settle your pre-existing liabilities.

-All unguaranteed liabilities for instance loans, credit cards, store cards, payday loans and bank overdrafts can be incorporated into a DMP and you are expected to settle all of these kinds of obligations eventually.
+All unguaranteed debts such as loans, credit cards, store cards, payday loans and bank overdrafts can be incorporated into a DMP and you are expected to settle all of these kinds of obligations eventually.